 It is unlikely that significant irreversible impacts would occur immediately or statewide as a result of selecting the no change alternative.
-However, this alternative was not recommended and may conflict with Federal frameworks.
+However, this alternative was not recommended because it conflicts with Federal frameworks.

 Alternative 2.
 Reduced Season Lengths, Season Timing and Bag Limits